justinamiller/DotNet-Coding-Guidelines/README.md

 bool isCompleted;
 ```

-The preceding code is consistent with the Microsoft’s .NET Framework and makes code more natural to read.
+The preceding code is consistent with the Microsoft’s .NET Framework and more natural to read.

 ### Do not use initials as identifier abbreviations like in the following: